-The bad news, though, is that:
+The bad news, however, is that:

-- It’s now more difficult to find buyers of the shares because the stock is not widely available as before since it’s no longer traded in the PSE;
+1. It’s now more difficult to find buyers of the shares because the stock is not widely available as before since it’s no longer traded in the PSE;

-- In the absence of liquidity and open market pricing, the stock price could fall since prices will be set through direct negotiations only between buyers and sellers; and
+2. In the absence of liquidity and open market pricing, the stock price could fall since prices will be set through direct negotiations only between buyers and sellers; and

 Option #1: Find a direct buyer of the stocks

 Investors can scout for potential buyers who might be interested to acquire shares of the delisted company.
 This could prove to be difficult, though, since the stock is no longer made available for sale in the PSE.

-Option #3: Hold on to the shares
+Option #2: Continue holding on to the shares

-As explained earlier, they still get to retain their rights as stockholders, and the only definite disadvantage is the lack of liquidity due to the absence of open market trading of those shares.
+As mentioned earlier, they still get to retain their rights as stockholders, and the only definite disadvantage is the lack of liquidity due to the absence of open market trading of those shares.
 Investors can still earn from the dividends, if distributed, and can choose to sell those shares in the future if there is a willing buyer.